 And switching somewhere else in the world might require zooming out, panning around and zooming in somewhere else.
-While this isn't difficult, you're still spending more time navigating the app interface than we would like.
+While this isn't difficult, you're still spending more time navigating the app interface than is ideal.

 Fortunately, and just like the Windows client, NordVPN's Android app also supports a conventional countries list.
 Swiping up gets you an alphabetical list of countries, and you can scroll down to the US (or anywhere else), tap it, and immediately get connected to the best server in that country.

-The app isn't quite perfect, then, and we're not sure the map element of the interface adds a lot.
+The app isn't perfect, then, and we're not sure the map element of the interface adds a lot.
 But otherwise it's a likeable and capable application which outperforms most of the competition.

 The NordVPN iOS app installed easily and with precisely zero surprises.
 Find it in the app store, install, open, log in and you're ready to go.

-The app opens with the same slightly awkward map interface as the other clients, although the iOS developer has done a marginally better job of implementing it.
+The app initially presents you with the same slightly awkward map interface as the other clients, although the iOS developer has done a marginally better job of implementing it.
 You can't zoom out as far as the Android app allows, which means the individual location markers are never left overlapping and hiding each other.
 And when the map is displayed, the lower panel reduces to just enough space for a Quick Connect button, leaving the maximum screen real-estate for map details.

-We still think a map isn't the best way to switch between locations, although if you agree, swiping up displays the regular country list.
+We still think a map isn't the best way to switch between locations, and if you agree, swiping up displays the regular country list.
 Here you can connect to any country with a tap, or choose individual regions and servers if you prefer.

 NordVPN offers Chrome and Firefox proxy extensions which can simplify this process by allowing you to choose a VPN location, then connect and disconnect directly from the browser window.